samuk/Open-Pi/compliance/Manual.md

 As a general precaution be careful with the SD cards you purchase.
 There is a big percentage of fake cards due to the low effort required to counterfeit popular brands and the big demand for SD cards worldwide.
-When in doubt – try the same operation with another card from another brand. xxxx  sells microSD cards with Linux or Android images, that have been tested – please refer to chapter “2.2 Requirements”.
-Of course, if you already have a large enough microSD card you can download the official Linux images.
-When removing the card, please make sure that you release it from the connector by pushing and
-NOT by pulling the card directly (this can damage both the connector and the microSD card).
+When in doubt – try the same operation with another card from another brand. xxxx  may in the future sell microSD cards with Linux images, that have been tested – please refer to chapter “2.2 Requirements”.
+Of course, if you already have a large enough microSD card you can download Linux images.
+When removing the card, please make sure that you release it from the connector by pushing and NOT by pulling the card directly (this can damage both the connector and the microSD card).

 ## 6.2.1 SD/MMC1 slot
 The schematic related to the SD/MMC1 (microSD connector) is shown below:
 SD/MMC1 slot is the microSD card slot, located on the top of the board.
 This slot is typically used for booting the OS, due to the larger capacities of the microSD cards (compared to SD or MMC cards).
-It is suggested to have an SD card with a proper Linux/Android image especially if you have ordered a version of the board without NAND memory.
+It is suggested to have an SD card with a proper Linux image.
 It is also recommended to use Class 10 (10MByte/sec) card for faster read/write operations, lower class cards (especially higher capacity ones) might slow down the whole system.

 SD/MMC1 connector
 Pin # Connector signal name Wire name (processor pin) 1 DAT2/RES SD0-D2 (K19)